almatins/flutter-notes/bloc_and_cubit.md

 - get and process asynchronouse data
 - emit states and isLoading false
 - emit states with errorMessage
+## States
+- use model (mixin entities) that have error, msg, and data

 # Cubit
 ## Usage